scperkins/EJEHardenberg.github.io/public/writing/political/affirmative-consent-law.md

 with, and this law section would allow that.

-Obviously this is an extreme, but so is murder and that happens literally every day.
-So I view this as something that could happen.
+Obviously this is an extreme, but so is murder and that happens literally every day; so I view this as something that could happen.
 My personal hope is that this clause will not be mis-used, but with the way the law is written now, I don't know how one would rewrite it without being extremely verbose or somehow putting a time limit on how long you can wait before filing a